Thomson Andrews: Early life

 Andrews' involvement in music began when he first participated in school competitions.
 As a Roman Catholic, he also participated in his church choir.
-His family had roots in Gospel music and its related genres such as blues, soul, and R&B. Andrews was born in Mumbai to a liberal South Indian family, with a father from Kerala and a mother from Chennai.
+His family had roots in gospel music and its related genres such as blues, soul, and R&B. Andrews was born in Mumbai to a liberal South Indian family, with a father from Kerala and a mother from Chennai.

 In 2005, he won a gospel talent show at the age of seventeen.
 He continued working while pursuing his college education as a science major.
 Andrews did not pursue a full-time music occupation.
-Instead, he began a corporate career and worked for four years, gaining experience in auditing, human resources, inventory, and contact centres among others.
-To pursue his musical ambitions, Andrews switched to teaching Western music.
-He then started doing shows and concert performances.
+Instead, he began a corporate career and worked for four years, gaining experience in auditing, human resources, inventory, and contact centres among.
+To pursue his musical ambitions, Andrews switched to teaching Western music before beginning to do shows and concert performances.